Our European travel history

 Tuesday 6th June 1995 I set off to Finland Helsinki with Edmund, depart Nottingham after lunch in his car.
 Edmund bought bathing trunks, we each changed 100 pounds at 6.8 Finnish marks to the pound.
 Depart Heathrow 17h55 (well, a few minutes late, we are on British Airways, they were still taking food on board).
 Clocks on 2 hours, I had expected only 1.
 We arrived about 22h45 local time and shared a taxi cost 90 Finnish Marks to the Hotel Cumulus, arrived just before midnight.
 It was still just light.

 Next day breakfast at 8, muesli + mixed fruit, coffee, orange, biscuit + cheese.
 Our local contact Lauri met us at 09h00, and we walked to catch bus 102 to the University.
 He bought us a family 24 hour ticket.
 We had a meeting with 2 others, chatting about their use of Ceilidh and the variations they've done.
 They have 1200 students in one class, and have more problems than us with students hacking the system.
 (In Nottingham the ones clever enough to hack the system get good marks anyway, so don't bother with hacking.)
 Lunch in the student cafe with a prof as well.
 Then another meeting, we twice got moved on to another room.
 Back by bus to the hotel, and I walked out shopping to Stockman's department store.
 I had mentioned I was thinking of building a sauna, and one of the staff showed me his, which he claims is the smallest in Finland.
 And he says "don't let your wife know it's good for drying clothes".
+His sauna is just a little smaller than ours.
 We were met at the hotel by Lauri 19h00, and taken for a long walk round the old town (built 1800s, Lutheran and Orthodox cathedrals), I remember lots of docks and water.
 Then a tram to the restaurant near the Olympic stadium (built but not used for the 1940 Olympics which were cancelled) near the ooppera" (they double lots of letters), and met other staff at the restaurant.
 They chose for us Finnish fish pie for starter, reindeer and cheese for main, Finnish cheesecake for sweet.
 We drank vodka and birch sap afterwards, it's a good strong drink!
 The bill (we weren't paying) was 200 pounds for 4 of us, and we took four and a half hours for the three courses!
 Tram home for 00h30.

 The last day here we checked out after breakfast, and paid our 1200 FM.
 Then back to the bus station to catch the 09h10 bus number 102 (the 24 hour tickets he'd given us run out at 09h30!) and found our way to Lauri's room.
 He hadn't yet arrived!
 Then meeting with Suvi and Ken to decide future actions.
 Edmund and I left 11h30, bus back to town (15 FM each), and we walked separately.
 I went to the Orthodox Cathedral and the market, very pleasant.
 Meet at the hotel 14h30 for taxi to Airport.